Dominican Republic Birding Tours

 During our visit we will also encounter several North-American migrants such as Magnolia Warbler, Black-and-white Warbler, Palm Warbler, Black-throated Blue Warbler, American Redstart, Cape May Warbler, and Ovenbird.
 The blue coast of the Dominican Republic will yield coastal birds and aquatic species like Brown Pelican, Magnificent Frigatebird, Brown Booby, Royal Tern, and the beautiful White-tailed Tropicbird.
 Coastal lagoons and estuaries will provide, among others, Northern Shoveler, Blue-winged Teal, American Wigeon, American Flamingo, American White Ibis, Roseate Spoonbill, Great, Reddish, and Snowy Egrets, Tricolored Heron, Western Osprey, American Coot, and Belted Kingfisher.

-We invite you to peruse our comprehensive nine-day itinerary and join our local bird guides and Birding Ecotours leaders on a memorable tour to the Dominican Republic.
+We invite you to peruse our comprehensive nine-day Dominican Republic birding tour and join our local bird guides and Birding Ecotours leaders on a memorable tour to the Dominican Republic.
 This tour can easily be combined with our Jamaica and Cuba itineraries for a more complete Caribbean birding extravaganza.